gleneivey/wontomedia/deploy/install-testing/README.markdown

 configuration based on WontoMedia installed into a local Git repository.

- * One for reversing all of the steps in the other steps, returning the the system to its "clean" configuration.
+ * One for reversing all of the steps in the other scripts, returning the the system to its "clean" configuration.
 Note that this unconditionally uninstalls WontoMedia and *all* of its dependencies.
 So, if you are using these scripts on your daily-use system, this script might break dependencies of other software you use and is not suggested.
-However, it is appropriate for hosts used to regression-test the WontoMedia install process, to ensure that the system does not acquire new dependencies unnoticed.
+However, it is appropriate for hosts used to regression-test the WontoMedia install process itself, to ensure that the system does not acquire new dependencies unnoticed.

 Note that all of these scripts expect WontoMedia to be run with MySQL.
 If you want to use a different database server, wm_developer